Salesforce Campaign Influence allows you to effectively track the impact of your marketing campaigns on revenue, but is there an easier way?

 1. Capture all interactions throughout an individual customer journey.

-You can send pipeline data from Salesforce to your opportunity report in Ruler.
-This allows you to stay informed, by tracking the impact of your marketing campaigns at every stage of the pipeline.
+Ruler will continue to monitor and refresh the data on that lead.
+It can send pipeline data from Salesforce to its opportunity report, allowing you to track the impact of your marketing campaigns at every stage of the pipeline.

 Marketing attribution in Salesforce is essential for any marketer who is serious about scaling their impact.